-In another succesful partnership between an environmental NGO and a responsible corporate sponsor, a hectare of carbon-balancing bamboo plants arrive for the benefit of a vulnerable community.
+In another successful partnership between an environmental NGO and a responsible corporate sponsor, a hectare of carbon-balancing bamboo plants arrive for the benefit of a vulnerable community.

 Avis Rent a Car continue to contribute to their sustainability drive and in a recent collaboration with Food & Trees for Africa (FTFA), planted a hectare of bamboo plants at Blue Disa, south west of Johannesburg.

 Chief Executive of Avis, Wayne Duvenage says, “Our goal was to offset vehicle emissions from this year’s Put Foot Rally, an event that saw crews travel throughout Africa discovering the many loved, admired and respected destinations and in support of one of South Africa’s young and dynamic charities: `The Bobs for Good Foundation”.

 Avis has always believed that environmental responsibility is one of their top priorities to help make the world a little greener.
 With this in mind, Avis partnered with Food & Trees for Africa (FTFA) in their Bamboo for Africa programme.
 Among some 1 200 uses, Bamboo also provides a high impact carbon sequestration opportunity with multi faceted community beneficiation and is the largest and fastest growing plant on the planet.
 The programme is introduced to the community with plantings at public schools and on open/tribal land.